2006–07 Dallas Stars season

 The 2006–07 Dallas Stars season was the 14th season for the Dallas Stars, and the 40th overall of the franchise.
 The Stars made one major acquisition, Eric Lindros.
 With Marty Turco still in goal, and Mike Modano and captain Brenden Morrow leading the team, the Stars qualified for the playoffs for the fourth consecutive season.

+Off-season

+Brenden Morrow was named team captain on September 29.

 Regular season

 The Stars tied the Toronto Maple Leafs for the fewest shorthanded goals scored during the regular season, with three.